S-folds and 4d N=3 superconformal field theories: Comparison to M-theory

 From the standard F-theory / M-theory mapping, we see that each piece \eqref{filone}--\eqref{filthree} has the following effect in the F-theory language: \begin{itemize} \item The piece $F^{2,2}/F^{3,1}$ becomes a component of the metric of F-theory on $S^1$.
 Concretely, it specifies the amount of the rotation on the transverse space while we go around $S^1$.
 Therefore, the system is a plain $S^1$ compactification if the flux in this piece is zero, whereas it is a shift S-fold if it is non-zero. \item The piece $F^{3,1}/F^{4,0}$ becomes the discrete RR and NSNS 3-form fluxes around the S-fold.
 Indeed, the coefficient system $H^1(T^2,\bZ)$ of the fiber is exactly the one $(\bZ\oplus\bZ)_\rho$ that we discussed in the previous section, and there is a natural isomorphism of $F^{3,1}/F^{4,0}$ with the discrete torsion \eqref{discretetorsion}. \item The piece $F^{4,0}$ becomes an $F_5$ flux having one leg along the $S^1$.
 As discussed in Sec.~\ref{sec:how}, we have a natural identification $H^4(S^5/\bZ_k,\bZ)=H^3(S^5/\bZ_k,\U(1))$.
 So, this piece can also be regarded as specifying a $C_4$ holonomy having one leg along the $S^1$. \end{itemize}

 Note that

 and we see that \eqref{F} and \eqref{M} are the same as abstract groups.
 What remains is to figure out the precise mapping between the two.
 This is a purely geometrical question since it is just the relation of the $H^4$ of $(\bC^3\times T^2)/\bZ_k$ computed at the origin and at the asymptotic infinity.
-As we have not yet done this computation, we will use guesswork, and then verify that it leads to consistent results for the M2-brane and D3-brane charges of the various singularities.
+As we have not yet done this computation, we will use guesswork\footnote{ The computation was kindly provided by Kiyonori Gomi in 2023, whose results are given in Appendix~\ref{appendix} of this arXiv version.
+In particular, the crucial relations \eqref{aaaa} and \eqref{bbbb} below, which were assumed and then used in the rest of this subsection, were formulated as Proposition~\ref{prop:maps} and proved there.
+The main text is kept as originally written in 2016. }, and then verify that it leads to consistent results for the M2-brane and D3-brane charges of the various singularities.

 The $k=2$ case can be worked out using the known properties of the orientifolds.
 In this case the map is given by the sum of the four $\bZ_2$'s, and the map is the diagonal embedding.
 Note that $a\circ b$ is indeed a zero map.